GLab/glab.github.io/manuals/user/element/device/repy.md

 To learn more about the creation of Repy script, consult the [developer's manual](/manuals/dev).

+### Executable Archives
+There is no support for executable archives for Repy devices.

 ## <a name="config"></a> Configuration Window

 ### Name